 Car allowance strengths and weaknesses

 The big weaknesses of car allowances are taxes and inequitable outcomes.
 Many employees see around 30-40% of their car allowance eaten up by taxes.
 The employer also must pay taxes on this compensation, whereas the employer could write off the payments if they qualified as reimbursements.
-Furthermore, because different employees incur different expense amounts because some drive more than others and some work in more expensive parts of the country than others, it is guaranteed that some will be under-reimbursed even if others are over-reimbursed.
+Furthermore, because different employees drive different amounts and some work in more expensive parts of the country than others, it is guaranteed that some will be under-reimbursed even if others are over-reimbursed.

 Mileage reimbursement strengths and weaknesses

 The strengths of a mileage reimbursement are simplicity and being tax-free.
-Just like a car allowance, it is easy to administer, though the mileage tracking process adds more time.
+Just like a car allowance, it is easy to administer, though the mileage tracking process adds time.
 But making and receiving tax-free payments more than offsets administrative costs.
-And with today's automated mileage tracking apps, the administrative aspects are minimized further.
+And today's automated mileage tracking apps further minimize the administrative costs.

 But what if there was an approach that could combine the strengths of both car allowances and mileage reimbursements?
 There is, and that is the approach we recommend.
 This does not mean simply adding a mileage rate on top of a car allowance.
 In this case, you still have taxation of the car allowance plus the added expense of the mileage rate.
 No, the solution is a non-taxable blend of the two approaches.